fawkesjs/fawkesjs-starter/README.md

 - Restart App: `node .` or `nodemon ./index.js -e ts --watch app`

 ## TODO
-- Remove the usage of most class with static function for better dependency injection
+- Add default use knexjs for query ans sequelize for orm

 ## Testing
 - You can directly call Api with Postman/etc, the server will do data validation according to swagger configuration